octopusthink/nautilus/src/components/Heading/README.md

 ## Accessibility

-For accessibility reasons, it's important that `<h>` tags follow proper semantic order.
+For accessibility reasons, it's important that `<Heading>` components follow proper semantic order.

 - Never skip a heading level (ie, going from `<h2>` to `<h4>`).
 - Don't traverse heading levels (ie, nesting an `<h2>` under an `<h4>`).
 Headings should be used sequentially to provide further separation inside an existing section.